markwragg/PowerShell-Lumos/README.md

 If you'd like Windows to automatically switch from Light to Dark mode based on your local sunrise/sunset times, you can use the following cmdlet to add a Scheduled Task to do so:

+> Note this may require your PowerShell terminal to be running as Administrator.

 ```PowerShell
 Register-LumosScheduledTask
 ```